input-output-hk/mithril/docs/website/blog/2026-01-06-dmq-testing-program.md

 ### DMQ testing program with SPOs

-We are excited to announce the launch of a testing program for the **Decentralized Message Queue (DMQ)** feature with a group of Stake Pool Operators (SPOs).
+We are excited to announce the launch of a testing program for the **Decentralized Message Queue (DMQ)** feature with a group of stake pool operators (SPOs).
 This program will take place on the `pre-release-preview` network and aims to gather feedback, identify potential issues, and ensure the robustness of the DMQ implementation before its wider release.

 #### What is DMQ?